 Great Smoky Mountains National Park – Gatlinburg, TN

-– Surrounding the border of Tennessee and North Carolina, this very popular and well-known park offers hikes through the Appalachians, breathtaking waterfalls, unparalleled camping options and even auto tours if you’d rather skip the walking and hiking.
+– Surrounding the border of Tennessee and North Carolina, this well-known park offers hikes through the Appalachians, breathtaking waterfalls, unparalleled camping options and even auto tours if you’d rather skip the walking and hiking.

-– Check the website for precautions regarding the bears in the park, bear pepper spray is suggested for certain times of the year.
+– Check the park’s website for precautions regarding the bears in the park – having bear pepper spray on-hand is suggested for certain times of the year.

-Texas – The Lone Star State offers plenty of wide open space, including these two parks, one of which is the second largest canyon in the country and the other offers the peace and beauty of a remote high desert.
+Texas – The Lone Star State offers plenty of wide open space, including these two parks – one is the second largest canyon in the country and the other offers the peace and beauty of a remote high desert.

 Palo Duro Canyon State Park – Canyon, TX